Date of Completion

 It is shown that all three constitutive models with optimized parameters reasonably fit the test data but addition testing is desirable to further generalize the results.
 Additionally, the optimized results indicate that the material parameters of UHPC are significantly different from NSC and HPC due to the presence of fiber.

 Li, Jingcheng, "Evaluation of Elastic-Plastic and Damage Models for Ultra High Performance Concrete (UHPC)" (2011).
 Master's Theses.
-Paper 185.
+185.